Carton dataset synthesis method for domain shift based on foreground texture decoupling and replacement: Experiments

 \subsection{Ablation Studies}

-\textbf{The influence of the probability on RetinaNet that the noise texture is the foreground texture:} To explore the impact of random noise for the detectors, the foreground texture dataset in FM is used as a benchmark to generate 3589 images under different probabilities of random noise to train the RetinaNet\cite{lin2017focal} and test on the CPLC, FM, and ECLC test sets.
-According to the results in Figure \ref{fig:15}, the performance of the model is the best on CPLC and ECLC test sets when the probability of the random noise is 0.2, which means that the random noise can effectively improve the stability of the model and effectively suppress the influence of artificial noise on the model and make the detectors focus only on the object appearance.
+\textbf{The influence of the probability on RetinaNet that the noise texture is the foreground texture:} To explore the impact of random noise for the detectors, the foreground texture dataset from FM is used as a benchmark to generate 3589 images with different probabilities of the random noise to train the RetinaNet\cite{lin2017focal} and test on the CPLC, FM, and ECLC test sets.
+According to the results in Figure \ref{fig:15}, the performance of the model is the best on CPLC and ECLC test sets when the probability of the random noise is 0.2, which means that the random noise can effectively effectively suppress the influence of artificial noise on the model and make the detectors focus only on the object appearance.

-\textbf{The influence of the amount of generated images on detectors:} To explore the influence of the number of the generated images on the detectors, FM is used as the foreground instance texture datasets and the random noise probability is set as 0.2 to generate different numbers of images.
+\textbf{The influence of the number of the synthesized images on detectors:} To explore the influence of the number of the synthesized images on the detectors, FM is used as the foreground instance texture datasets and the random noise probability is set as 0.2 to generate different numbers of images.
 Then they are mixed with the CPLC training datasets to train the RetinaNet \cite{lin2017focal} and Faster R-CNN \cite{ren2016faster} and tested on FM.
 As shown in Figure \ref{fig:14}, the performance of the models increases as the number of the generated images.
-Compared with the baseline in Table \ref{SGCMP_E}, the performance of our methods is improved by 6.8\% on RetinaNet and 7.1\% on Faster-RCNN when the number of generated images is 8000.
-However, the performance of the RetinaNet and Faster R-CNN increase slowly when the number of the generated images exceeds 6000.
-Because the influence of subtle pixel artifacts, our method is saturated when the number of generated images is more than 6000.
+Compared with the baseline in Table \ref{SGCMP_E}, the performance of our methods is improved by 6.8\% on RetinaNet and 7.1\% on Faster-RCNN when the number of synthesized images is 8000.
+However, the performance of the RetinaNet and Faster R-CNN increase slowly when the number of the synthesized images exceeds 6000.
+Because the influence of subtle pixel artifacts, our method is saturated when the number of synthesized images is more than 6000.